Ljungby library

 Ljungby library (Ljungby bibliotek), is a library in Ljungby, Sweden, that opened in 1982.
-It was designed by architect Jan Wallinder and have an interior designed by Rolf and Margareta Åberg.
+It was designed by architect Jan Wallinder and has an interior designed by Rolf and Margareta Åberg.
 It is visited daily by 500 to 800 patrons and is 3,030 m2 in size.
-The library also house a small café plus an attached art gallery, which also can serve as lecture hall.
+The library also houses a small café plus an attached art gallery, which also can serve as lecture hall.

 History

 It is unknown when Ljungby got its first library.
 There should have been a parish library sometime between 1860 and 1870, but no traces of this have been found.
 The only known parish library in current Ljungby municipality was in Ryssby.

 Three room plus kitchen at Storgatan (1920–1928)

 At the start of the 20th century there were several smaller libraries in Ljungby, with varying access for the public.

 Ljungby folkbibliotek (Eng: "Ljungby public library") opened in October 1920 with the creation of its statutes.
 The library was located in the municipal meeting room and was open every Saturday between two and half-past two.
 It was managed by the chairman of the library board rector Gustav Strömvall and librarian head teacher Algot Björkman.

-Ljungby köpings bibliotek (Eng: Ljungby market town's library) had its own premise at Vinkelhaken 4 on Storgatan street – a stone-throw away from the court house – that was rented already in 1921, but did not open until 1922.
+Ljungby köpings bibliotek (Eng: Ljungby market town's library) had its own premises at Vinkelhaken 4 on Storgatan street – a stone's throw away from the court house – that was rented already in 1921, but did not open until 1922.
 The apartment the library was located in had three rooms plus kitchen, with woodshed and access to the laundry room.
 The rent was 650 kronor per year.
 With the first governmental grant of 218 kronor and 94 öre they bought their first books on 1 October 1921.
 Their collection then consisted of 78 books and 23 newspapers.
 The library board consisted of first chairman häradshövding Nils Munck af Rosenschöld, first secretary folk school teacher Ernst Malmertz, and master baker Axel Johansson.

-In 1921 there was five libraries in Ljungby; Ljungby köping, Ljungby folkbibliotek, Logen 2876 Ljung, ABF, and Logen Finnveden.
-Ernst Malmertz called the representatives from these libraries to a meeting regarding the possibilities of a merge.
+In 1921 there were five libraries in Ljungby: the two public libraries Ljungby köping and Ljungby folkbibliotek; two temperance libraries belonging to Logen 2876 Ljung of the Independent Order of Good Templars and Logen Finnveden of the Nationalgodtemplarorden; and a workers' library belonging to the ABF.
+Ernst Malmertz called the representatives from these libraries to a meeting regarding the possibilities of a merger.
 Logen 2876 Ljung and ABF said that they could not participate in a merger, and Logen Finnveden was absent.
 However, the representatives from Ljungby folkbibliotek and Ljungby köping agreed to merge their libraries.
-Shortly thereafter was Ljungby folkbibliotek's collection moved to Ljungby köping's premises at Storgatan.
+Shortly thereafter Ljungby folkbibliotek's collection was moved to Ljungby köping's premises at Storgatan.

 At the end of 1927, Ljungby had 2,924 inhabitants and the library on Storgatan had 769 volumes and 176 lenders.